SkyAphid/ClearDialogue/README.md

 As long as you have [Java8 or above installed](https://java.com/en/), JDialogue should work right out of the box.

 ## Implementing JDialogue in Your Game
-JDialogue was designed primarily with Java-based games in mind, but it was also designed to work for any platform.
+JDialogue was designed primarily with Java-based games in mind, but it was also designed to work for any platform through the JSON functionality.
 If you don't want to write your own deserializer from scratch, I recommend checking out the `nokori.jdialogue.io` package of the source code.